 Russia makes early debt payment dash in bid to swerve default

-LONDON, May 20 (Reuters) - Russia initiated payment on two of its external bonds on Friday in an attempt to stave off a looming sovereign default ahead of a key U.S. licence allowing such transfers expiring next week.
+LONDON, May 20 (Reuters) - Russia sent funds to pay interest on two of its international bonds on Friday in an attempt to stave off sovereign default ahead of the expiration next week of a key U.S. licence that allows such transfers.

 Russia has faced the prospect of sovereign default since Western capitals imposed sweeping sanctions in the wake of its invasion of Ukraine on Feb.
 24 as well as Moscow introducing counter-measures.
-The country has been all but severed from the global financial fabric.
+The country has been all but cut off from the global financial system and has seen roughly half of its $640 billion reserves abroad frozen.

 It was unclear it the depository would be able to channel the funds itself so they could reach foreign holders of Russian Eurobonds.

-JPMorgan, which previously acted as a correspondence bank on such payments, did not immediately respond to a request for comment.
+JPMorgan, which previously acted as a correspondent bank on such payments, and the U.S. Treasury did not immediately respond to a request for comment.

 Russian Finance Minister Anton Siluanov said on Wednesday that Moscow would service its external debt obligations in roubles if the United States blocks other options and would not call itself in default as it had the means to pay.